hwanhuh/mesh2gaussian/README.md

 ## Installation

-To install the CUDA package, clone this repository and run the following command from the root directory:
+To install the CUDA package, clone this repository and run the following command from the root directory.
+Note: I only tested it with torch2.5.1+cu121.

 ```bash
 git clone https://github.com/hwanhuh/mesh2gaussian.git